-In line with the UNGPs and the ILO's Core Conventions, Pfizer's Human Rights Policy Statement focuses on addressing risks that could have the most severe impact on people: our patients, our employees, the workers of our business partners, and the communities in which we operate.
-Our commitment to respect human rights extends throughout our operations, from lab to patient, including our diverse global supply chain of numerous local, third-party vendors.
-The Human Rights Policy Statement expressly indicates that Pfizer prohibits the use of all forms of modern slavery in our supply chain and business operations.
+In line with the UNGPs and the ILO's Core Conventions, Pfizer's Human Rights Policy Statement focuses on addressing risks that could have the most severe impact on people.
+Our commitment to respect human rights extends throughout our operations, including our third-party vendors.
+The Human Rights Policy Statement expressly indicates that Pfizer prohibits the use of all forms of forced and child labor in our supply chain and business operations.

-Internal training has been provided to relevant functions on Pfizer's Human Rights Policy.
+Internal training is provided to relevant functions on Pfizer's Human Rights Policy.